Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 ## Terminal emulator in the X server

-Use `sakura`, it is a lightweight terminal emulator with few dependencies.
+`lxterminal` is a lightweight terminal emulator with few dependencies.
 With right click you can open the context menu to configure it.
 I recommend to use a font like **Monospace** o **Noto Mono**.

 ## Editing files in the text console